-/srv/scality/metalk8s-2.10.0/backup.sh
+'''

+/srv/scality/metalk8s-2.11.0-alpha2/backup.sh

+'''

-Backup archives are stored in /var/lib/metalk8s/.
+Backup archives are stored in /var/lib/metalk8s/backups on all master nodes.

-16.1.2 Restoring a Bootstrap Node
+Restoring a Bootstrap Node

 Warning: You must have a highly available control plane with at least three members in the etcd cluster (including the failed bootstrap node), to use the restore script.